loyrob/vue_pytets_VP2/README.md

 Pytest & Playwright tests for VUEJS.ORG examples website.
 =========================================================

-This repository contains a simple example Pytest and Playwright tests of the VUEJS.ORG examples website.
+This repository contains a simple Pytest and Playwright tests of the VUEJS.ORG examples website.

 ## Table of Contents
 - [Requirements](#requirements)